Myles Straw Player Props: Guardians vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 18th in MLB.
+- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 18th in the league.

-- The Pirates' 4.36 team ERA ranks 17th across all MLB pitching staffs.
+- The Pirates have the 22nd-ranked team ERA across all league pitching staffs (4.44).

-- Pirates pitchers combine to give up the second-fewest home runs in baseball (94 total, one per game).
+- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (97 total, one per game).

-- Priester will make his first start of the season for the Pirates.
+- Keller (9-4) is trying for his 10th win when he gets the starting nod for the Pirates in his 20th start of the season.
+He's put together a 3.31 ERA in 117 2/3 innings pitched, with 129 strikeouts.

-- The right-hander will make his MLB debut at 22 years old.
+- The righty last appeared on Saturday, July 8 against the Arizona Diamondbacks, when he tossed seven scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.